Tiger Tracker: Tiger Woods takes it easy on rainy Wednesday at U.S. Open

 By: Kevin Casey | June 13, 2018 3:14 pm

-It’s been a dreary final day before the start of the 2018 U.S. Open, and that has seemed to affect Tiger Woods’ plans.
+It was a dreary final day before the start of the 2018 U.S. Open, and that has seemed to affect Tiger Woods’ plans.

 The three-time U.S. Open champion was scheduled to tee off for a practice round at 7:18 a.m.
 ET Wednesday morning, but that early time out never came to be with poor weather forecasted later in the morning.

-The rain has indeed arrived at Shinnecock Hills, as has Woods.
+The rain indeed arrived at Shinnecock Hills, as did Woods.

-It’s unclear if Woods will go out for a practice round this afternoon, but he has been on the range and in a short game practice area early Wednesday afternoon:
+He has been on the range and in a short game practice area early Wednesday afternoon:

-Here are some nice photos, too, of his Wednesday so far:
+Here are some nice photos, too, of his Wednesday:

 SOUTHAMPTON, NY – JUNE 13: Tiger Woods (2nd R) of the United States talks with Justin Thomas (2nd L) of the United States and caddie Joe LaCava (L) on the practice range during a practice round prior to the 2018 U.S. Open at Shinnecock Hills Golf Club on June 13, 2018 in Southampton, New York.
 (Photo by Ross Kinnaird/Getty Images)